yandex/speechkitcloud/python/README.txt

   -p, --port INTEGER              Default is 80.
   --format TEXT                   Input file format.
 Default is
                                   audio/x-pcm;bit=16;rate=16000.
-  --model TEXT                    Recognition model. freeform | freeform8alaw.
+  --model TEXT                    Recognition model: freeform, maps, general, etc.
                                   Use the last one if your sound comes from a phone call.
 It's just a model name, sound format may be different.
 Default is